SCIENCE!

 Neuroscience” at the Starkville Public Library.

-i booked this event with the library
+I booked this event with the library

-through neuroscience club at msu, the organization i founded.
+the organization i founded.

 Exploring ideas with stuffed animal dopamine molecule + neurons, brain models, and learning more about the microscope.